Paula

 Step 5 – Acceptance and packing

-Studying abroad can be a quite challenging but very rewarding experience at the same time.
+Studying abroad can be quite a challenging but very rewarding experience at the same time.
 It’s likely to be full of ups and downs, but you are gaining valuable life experience along the way and you’ll make memories you will never forget.
-Check out our site, blog, Facebook, Instagram and Twitter for more information on how to make the most out of your time at university, at home or abroad.

 You may also find this interesting: Living At Home Whilst Studying At Uni: Pros & Cons.